mrclalmda/aws_resume_challenge/README.md

 ### HTML & CSS
 - Simple layout, unless youre applying to design position such as front-end developer/ux/ui
 - Start here https://codepen.io/emzarts/pen/OXzmym
-- Since Im applying for DevOps and SRE roles, I searched for free HTML resume template on the internet and just edited a bit here and there
+- Since Im applying for DevOps and SRE roles, I searched for HTML resume template on the internet and just edited a bit here and there

 ### Static Website
 How to deploy a static website